benjaminion/upgrading-ethereum-book/README.md

 npm install -g gatsby-cli
 ```

 You'll also need a working `perl` installed at _/usr/bin/perl_ so that the build can preprocess the book document.
+To run the LaTex linting you'll need to install `libipc-run3-perl` and `chktex`, or you can just disable that check in _bin/build/prebuild.js_.

 ### Building